-While research information presented on web pages can be very informative and up to date, there is no quality control: I could claim on my web page that I have undertaken an astronomical research project whose result shows clearly that the sun circles around the earth.
+While research information presented on web pages can be very informative and up to date, there is no quality control: I could claim on my web page that I have undertaken an astronomical research project whose result shows clearly that the Sun circles around Earth.
 Assessing the quality of the data and conclusions drawn is a matter of trust and reflection on the readers' part.

 Research submitted to journals is subject to a review process.
 The thoroughness of the process depends on the journal, but certain minimum standards of quality control can be taken for granted.
 In practice, after submission of the manuscript by the author (or group of authors), the journal's editor sends the manuscript to two or three referees - other scientists working in the same area.
 These (ought to) check that the experimental procedure is described in sufficient detail to allow others to reproduce the results.
 They also review the rigour of the analysis and whether the conclusions drawn and models proposed are in fact conclusive.
 The referees then prepare reports for the journal editor recommending that the paper be accepted, rejected, or accepted subject to amendments they deem necessary.
 In the latter case, the editor refers these back to the authors who can then resubmit a revised version of their manuscript.
 The referees know whose manuscript they're reviewing, but the authors don't know who the referees are.